arnav-meduri/pantry-patrol/ready-set-app.md

 - t provides a convenient way to model data using simple schemas from Google Sheets as a backing store without setting up databases.
 - It provides a way to build production-grade applications.
 Our team already has experience building applications using the platform.
 - It provides powerful widgets for taking pictures, collecting signatures, creating maps based on geographic data, etc., in a relatively intuitive and straightforward manner.
-- It provides a cheap way for hosting and running applications for non-profit organizations.
+- It provides a cost effective way of hosting and running applications for non-profit organizations.

 For a complete description of the *use cases*, the *entity model* and *user interface design with screenshots*, please refer to the document titled **Application_design.pdf** inside the zip file attachment.